hyusterr/IRIE2021/README.md

 # IRIE2021
 ## notebook
-contain our experiments related to pyterrier, including our highest leaderboard results
+contain our experiments related to pyterrier, including our highest leaderboard results My teammate MY ask me to delete the notebooks cause he doesn't want to make it public, I'll reproduce his result with pyterrier when I have time

 ## pyserini
 adapt code from waterloo's pyserini package for bm25 search, follow these steps: